The Anti-Bribery and Anti-Corruption Review: South Korea

 As we have discussed, Korea is punishing both domestic bribery and international bribery, and the country punishes bribery not only in the public domain, but also in the private sector.
 In addition, the introduction of the Graft Act prohibits those who have social influence, such as public officials, journalists and school personnel, from taking or giving money or valuables, irrespective of whether the money or valuables are given in relation to their duties.
 Further, Korea regulates various other anti-corruption practices and has introduced new anti-corruption and anti-bribery systems and measures at a rapid pace, including in its attempts to legislate conflict prevention regulations.
 It is expected that Korean society will become more transparent as these systems develop and improve.

 1 Tony DongWook Kang and Yongman Bae are partners at Bae, Kim & Lee LLC.
+The information in this chapter was accurate as at October 2020.

 2 Article 3.